-The Childhood Jewelry Trend We Never Quite Got Over
+15 Golden Friendship Tokens To Gift Your Bestie

-You’ve been through all of life's ups and downs together, have spent countless nights over countless bottles of Pinot catching up on on everything from relationships to Housewives, and prefer not to buy something without the other’s approval.
-Yep, we’re talking about your BFF of course.
-And regardless of your romantic relationship status, celebrating Valentine’s Day with your true number one (whether you’ve spent two years or two decades together) is a must to showcase your bond and love for each other.
-And that all starts with the perfect gift.
+You’ve been through all of life's ups and downs together; spent countless nights sipping countless bottles of wine together; caught up on everything from relationships to Housewives together.
+And, you prefer not to buy something major without the other’s approval.
+Yep, we’re talking about your ride-or-die bestie — who also happens to be one of the trickiest people to cross off of your holiday shopping list.

-While there are many routes you could take (candy, clothes, a card), bringing it back to where it all began with a matching friendship bracelet or necklace feels particularly sentimental.
-After all, trading handmade pieces at your slumber parties worked back in middle school, so just imagine how sweet a grown-up friendship item would be now.
-So with that, we're showcasing 12 playful, thoughtful, and nostalgic bracelets and necklaces to show your best friend just how much they mean to you on February 14 and beyond.
+While there are many routes you could take (candy, nice sweaters, a card), bringing it back to where it all began with a matching friendship token feels particularly sentimental.
+After all, trading handmade pieces at your slumber parties worked back in middle school — so, just imagine how sweet a grown-up friendship item would be now.
+With that, we're showcasing 15 playful, pretty, and nostalgic jewelry pieces ahead (from bracelets to rings and necklaces) that will show your best friend just how much they mean to you.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.